harness/developer-hub/docs/software-engineering-insights/sei-profiles/investment-profile.md

 1. In your Harness project, go to the SEI module.
 2. Select **Account**.
 3. Select **Investment** under **Profiles**.
-4. To create a profile, select **New Investment Profile**.
+4. To create a profile, select **+Add Profile**.
 To edit an existing profile, select the profile's name in the profiles list.

 ## Basic Info